Maria Marshall: Selected videos

 I Should Be Older Than All Of You, (2000).
 Using a motion control camera filming the rib cage of a child breathing, it pulls out in slow motion to reveal a child lying still in a box of red and orange silks.
 With the precision of a Donald Judd structure and Rothko tones.
 As the camera shows the whole image, slithering in the gold silk edge are snakes, reminiscent of a baroque frame.
-The snakes slither towards the child who is unperturbed.When are we there?, (2001).
+The snakes slither towards the child who is unperturbed.

+When are we there?, (2001).
 The viewer walks up a marble staircase, along a paneled corridor and into a room where a woman stands unflinching.
-The viewer examines the woman and with the gaze appears indentations on the skin, movements, as if it was invisibly touched by the viewer's gaze.I Love You Mummy - I Hate You.
+The viewer examines the woman and with the gaze appears indentations on the skin, movements, as if it was invisibly touched by the viewer's gaze.

+I Love You Mummy - I Hate You.
 A hammock, containing two little boys, rocks.
 One says "Í love you Mummy", the other says´"I hate you".
 As the hammock repeatedly rocks rhythmically to the voice, the hammock is presented without the boys.
-Initiating a sense of loss.Dance for freedom- Thought.
-Marshall's alter ego Sufi whirls all around the world.I can see the wood for the trees.
-Positioned on two opposite screens one shows a tank shooting across the space at "Thought" holding a crying baby.
-A paintbrush appears in "Thought"'s hand and she makes paint strokes that are simulated on the opposite screen eradicating the tank from the image with the brush strokes.
+Initiating a sense of loss.

+Dance for freedom- Thought.
+Marshall's alter ego Sufi whirls all around the world.

+I can see the wood for the trees.
+Positioned on two opposite screens one shows a tank shooting across the space at 'Thought' holding a crying baby.
+A paintbrush appears in 'Thoughts hand and she makes paint strokes that are simulated on the opposite screen eradicating the tank from the image with the brush strokes.